bernardhanna/matrix-report-generator/README.md

 5. create a .env file

-6. enter the details from last pass /client/.env
+6. enter the details from last pass /client/.env from Matrix Reports React note and save

 7. CD into the server folder